 We're an open and inclusive group and we welcome all those who share our interest in early childhood and our desire to create a better world for young children and their families.

 What we do

 The Early Childhood Research Group has been running successfully since 2002.
 It was founded as a special interest group by Professor Janet Moyles and achieved research group status under the leadership of Professor Theodora Papatheodorou.
-The current convenor is Dr Paulette Luff and you can contact her to find out more about the group.
+The current convenor is Dr Paulette Luff and you can contact Paulette to find out more about the group.

 Membership includes academic staff in early childhood education and care, doctoral researchers who are undertaking EdD or PhD studies on early childhood topics, postgraduate students taking the MA Early Childhood Education and undergraduate students on our FdA or BA courses who participate in our projects and activities, including research internships and summer research studentships.
 We have links with national and international early childhood organisations and with colleagues in different parts of the world.